The Atheist Bible, CC-BY Fabian M. Suchanek

 Absolute conviction

 We will now speculate about a benefit of religion that is related to its unfalsifiability.
-As this insistence on the link between religion and unfalsifiability is somewhat idiosyncratic to this book, the thesis we will now discuss has received less coverage in the psychological literature.
+As this insistence on unfalsifiability is somewhat idiosyncratic to this book, the thesis we will now discuss has received less coverage in the psychological literature.
 It may nevertheless have some merit.

-We have argued before that people are to a large degree exposed to events that they cannot control .
-In this stream of largely unpredictable events, people are often forced to give up convictions that they previously held dear: a partner may be less faithful than we thought; a politician we trusted may break her promises; and even science has to correct its own theories from time to time.
-This necessity to revise what we held true is generally an unpleasant experience, and it may induce insecurity, regret, and embarrassment.
+We have argued before that people are, to a large degree, exposed to events that they cannot control .
+In this stream of largely unpredictable events, people are often forced to give up convictions that they previously held dear: a partner may be less faithful than we thought; a politician we trusted may break her promises; and even science has to correct its theories from time to time.
+This means that we have to revise what we once held true, and this is generally an unpleasant experience filled with insecurity, regret, and embarrassment.

-Now suppose that we meet a person who tells us about a world view that can never turn out to be wrong.
-In fact, it is guaranteed that this world view can never be proven false.
+Now suppose that we meet a person who tells us about a worldview that can never be proven f alse.
+We listen to this person, and indeed, we can find no fault with the worldview.
 Wouldn’t that be wonderful?
-Finally something stable to cling to, finally a piece of absolute security.
-We listen to this person, and indeed we can find no fault with the world view.
-We start adhering to this world view, and tell other people about it.
-No matter what these people say, they cannot show we’re wrong.
+We start adhering to this worldview and tell other people about it.
+No matter what anyone says, they cannot show us we’re wrong.
 Isn’t that fantastic?
 And no matter what happens, it never contradicts our beliefs.
 Nothing that ever happens and nothing that is ever said can prove us wrong.
-We will become so convinced of this world view that we will never let it go again.
+Naturally, we will become so convinced of this worldview that we will never let it go again.

-We can hypothesize that this absolute certainty is highly comforting.
+We can hypothesize that this absolute certainty is highly comforting43.
 It gives the believer something to cling to, something to trust in even if all other convictions turn out to be wrong.
-It thus stands to be conjectured that this feeling of certainty contributes to the emotional stability and psychological comfort, and thus ultimately happier life, of the believer.
+It thus stands to be conjectured that this feeling of certainty contributes to emotional stability and psychological comfort, and, thus, the ultimately happier life of the believer.

 And Atheists?

 Atheists have no supernatural unfalsifiable claims to cling to.
-Humanists may even eschew them as irrational.
-This means that atheists and Humanists are frontally exposed to the insecurity that any of the convictions that they hold true may turn out to be false — including atheism itself.
+They are thus are frontally exposed to the insecurity that any of their beliefs may turn out to be false — including atheism itself.
+However, atheists (or at least the Humanists among them) clearly prefer to have no conviction rather than have an unfounded conviction.

 Philosophy: While diminishing our feeling of certainty as to what things are, it greatly increases our knowledge as to what they may be.